chambln/red/README.md

 ## Usage

-Edit files within the `src/` directory to determine the site's content.
+Edit and create files within the `src/` directory to determine the site's content.
 Then build:

     make